FlauschBert/controller_launcher/README.md

 ## Future work
 For now the launcher allows to start a game only once and has no detection whether it was closed or something like that.
 At least starting another game would be nice for instance.
-But it is not possible to bring up the window to front again with Löve2D.
+But it is not possible to raise the window to get focus again with Löve2D.